alanpreed/AlanDE/README.md

 # Alan's Desktop Environment

 With this project, I am trying to collect together and configure a range of software to form a cohesive desktop environment on Arch Linux.
-The software that I have selected is listed below.

 ## Core Software
 - Display manager:
   - LightDM, with GTK Greeter to provide consistent theming
 - Window manager:
   - bspwm, with Compton for compositing
+- Key bindings:
+  - sxhkd
 - Session manager:
   - Lxsession, provides privilege escalation and a clipboard in addition to autostarting required programs.
 - Theme